I have never been on a zipline trip, how does this work?

 Because this is a guided trip, we strongly encourage making a reservation so we can have the appropriate staffing for the day.
 If you are planning to come between early June and mid-August we recommend making your reservation early because our peak season trips fill up quickly.

-Call us and let our friendly reservations staff assist you in scheduling your zipline trip between 8am and 7pm.
+Call us and let our friendly reservations staff assist you in scheduling your zipline trip between 8am and 6pm.
 You may also book your trip online 24 hours a day.
+Have a quick question?
+Use our online chat feature 7 days a week from 9am – 5pm.
 Full payment is required to confirm your reservation and this can be done with any major credit card or check (time permitting).

 Reservations are refundable with a call to our office with a minimum three day (72 hours) notice.
 A non-refundable 6% credit card processing fee will be applied.
 Any cancellations under three days to trip time will result in forfeit of trip cost.
 Trips booked under three days in advance are not eligible for refunds.
 French Broad Adventures trips go rain or shine, 7 days a week, March through November.
 If you need to reschedule your trip within three days to trip time, a $50 rescheduling fee will apply.